-The band ABBA may be Sweden’s best-known export to the U.S. But another Swedish export—“Plogging”—has also been gaining in popularity among Americans who are tired of seeing litter every time they go out for a run, walk, or bike ride.
+The band ABBA may be Sweden’s best-known export to the U.S., but another Swedish export—“plogging”—has also been gaining in popularity among Americans who are tired of seeing litter every time they go out for a walk, run, or bike ride.

 Plogging is a mash-up of jogging and the Swedish term “plocka upp,” which means "pick up."
 The idea boils down to picking up litter while you jog.
-Other variations include “plalking” —walking while picking up litter—and “pliking” (biking and litter cleanup).
+Other variations include “plalking” (walking while picking up litter) and “pliking” (biking and litter cleanup).

 If you want to be even more environmentally ambitious, separate clean recyclables, such as plastic beverage bottles, and drop them in your recycling bin.
-You will not only be improving your own health, but your local community's health and appearance too.
+You will not only be improving your own health, but your local community's health and appearance too!

 Take Your Bike Rides to a Higher Level by Pliking

 Pliking is a bit more complicated than plogging and plalking and requires some skills.
 Peter Walter of Falmouth has been cleaning the Shining Sea Bike Path for the past 20 years.
 As you can see in the photo here, Peter's bike is fully equipped with bins for trash and recyclables.
-He also uses a trash grabber tool so that he does not have to dismount from his bike to collect litter.
+He also uses a trash-grabber tool so that he does not have to dismount from his bike to collect litter.

-Make it Social
+Make It Social

-Successful plogging groups such as Plogging Newburyport have more than 200 members!
+Successful plogging groups such as Plogging Newburyport have more than 500 members!